Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 ![LIF Finite State Machine Parser](docs/parser-FSM.png?raw=true)

 The above model can also be represented as a transition table.
-Find the current state at the top or the table; read down to find which condition matches the current input character.
-For example `IN: !
-D8` means if the current input character is not the `0xD8` character.
-If the input matches, perform the action described and read to the right for the next state.

-Q1 is the unique initial starting state.
-Q1 and Q5 are the only expected halting states.
-In particular end of data while in Q3 or Q4 is an error (truncated image).

 `````text
 +----------+------------+----------+----------+----------+